 Cinnamon Quinoa Milk

 So, if you’re like me and have only drunk your nut, seed or grain milks from a package I have incredibly good news for you – making your own milk is ridiculously easy!
-They tastes better – fresh, delicious and clean with no oils or additives.
+They taste better – fresh, delicious and clean with no oils or additives.
 Yum!

 Cinnamon Quinoa Milk